bekk/bekk-christmas/post/security/handy-tips-for-staying-secure-on-the-go.md

   one more trick, and expand our list for staying safe and secure on the road.

-  Watch out for shoulder surfers, and protect your equipment if you have to leave it in ie. your hotel room.
+  Watch out for shoulder surfers, and protect your equipment if you have to leave it in for example your hotel room.
 description: "HOWTO: Protect your equiptment when you are traveling, and learn how to fend off shoulder surfers"
 links: